nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 ### Alternative approach to Client ID - pass to Branch directly

 If you specify `$google_analytics_client_id`, we can pass that to Google (as *cid*).

-Please ensure you're using the Branch iOS SDK 0.12.2 or greater, and Android SDK v1.12.1 or greater.
-If you implemented Branch after May 28th 2016, you are likely already on this version or later.

 **iOS:**